Haider (film): Filming

 Haider was shot in 2 parts.
 The first schedule was in November–December 2013 and then next in January–February 2014.
 Keeping the weather conditions in consideration, the first part of the film is shot in autumn-winter and the second part featuring intense drama and action sequences in snowy weather.
 The entire filming was completed in 54 days.

 Principal photography began at Dal Lake in November 2013.
 Haider was filmed at Pahalgam, Kehribal area in Anantnag, Mattan, Aishan Sahab Zaina Kadal Bridge in old Srinagar, Nishat Bagh, Qazigund, Martand Sun Temple, Naseem Bagh (at Kashmir University Garden), Hazratbal and Sonamarg, all of which are located in Jammu and Kashmir Bhardwaj was forced to pack up after a group of Kashmir University students disrupted shooting of a sequence of a Fedayeen attack which was being canned at the University of Kashmir at Hazratbal.
 The students objected to the hoisting of the national flag atop a makeshift bunker.
 A few students objected to the shooting of a few scenes and started "pro-freedom" slogans, dismantling the stage.
 The youngsters also forced them out of the shooting location in Naseem Bagh (Kashmir University Garden) despite heavy security, claiming that they had no idea about the shoot happening on that location.
 Students of Kashmir University also raised objection to Irrfan Khan when he was spotted smoking inside the campus.
 The last filming schedule of Haider began in Kashmir in January 2014.
 For the song "Bismil" shot at Martand Sun Temple in Kashmir, Shahid Kapoor was quoted saying, "It is one of the best shot songs of my career.
 The location, the elements like face-paint to depict war-like situations, have been used in 'Bismil'.
 Then there are 100 feet tall puppets, which I have never seen in any song before."
-For the choreography of the sons, Bhardwaj was very keen that Shahid's character didn't have any dance movements that Shahid did in his previous films as it was required for the character's angst and feelings.
+For the choreography of the songs, Bhardwaj was very keen that Shahid's character didn't have any dance movements that Shahid did in his previous films as it was required for the character's angst and feelings.
 Bhardwaj recruited a Norway-based choreographer for the choreography of this track.
 The shooting of the film was also halted briefly for a second time in Zainakadal in Srinagar in January 2014, when a spectator threw coal towards the actors.
 Filming was completed by 24 February 2014.